 There are several ways to structure your FAQ section depending on the types of questions you need to answer.

-If your questions cover a single topic, create a single, powerful FAQ webpage that is optimized for visibility.
+If your questions cover a single topic, create a single, powerful FAQ web page that is optimized for visibility.
+Use expanding text to make it easy to find the question and see the resulting answer.

 - Group questions within themes or services areas to help your visitors find the relevant answers to their challenges.
 This eliminates them having to scroll through non-relevant questions looking for what pertains to their situation.